TERMS OF BUSINESS

 Limits on the service we provide

 We only advise about the areas of law where we can provide expert advice.
 We will tell you if we cannot advise on a particular issue and signpost you to another suggested adviser where possible.
 We only advise on English law.

 Many of our clients are vulnerable and some lack mental capacity to conduct their own case.
-Where we accept instructions from someone on the client’s behalf that person must act reasonably, taking into account our advice, and in the best interests of the client.
-We have special obligations to vulnerable clients and if we think that someone acting on their behalf is not acting in their best interests, we may need to find someone else suitable to give us instructions or in some cases even stop advising.
+Where we accept instructions from someone on the client’s behalf that person must act reasonably, taking into account our advice, and always in the best interests of the client.
+We have special professional obligations to vulnerable clients and if we think that someone acting on their behalf is not acting in their best interests, we may need to find someone else suitable to give us instructions or in some cases even stop advising.

 Paying for your case

 We offer a legal aid service where the client’s problem falls within our two legal aid contracts (community care and public law) and the ‘means and merits’ test is met, so that the client is eligible.
 Cases will qualify for legal aid if there are sufficient merits in the case and also the client is financially entitled to legal aid.
 Evidence of finances and the merits of the case will be required.

 Where legal aid is not available then we also advise on a privately paying basis.
 Details of our charges will be provided if this arises.

 We try to give you the best estimate of costs on your case but please be aware that costs in Court of Protection cases are particularly difficult to predict.

 There are situations where you may have to pay your own legal costs and also the costs of another party and we will advise you more about this if this may arise.
 It is important that you consider our advice carefully which will reduce the chances of having to pay another set of costs.

 If you are not eligible for legal aid please do check whether your personal contents insurance may cover legal costs for your case.
 We are not responsible for arranging insurance.